Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 Discussion and implications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Model versions 3D_v1a, 3D_v1b, and 3D_v1d all do an adequate job or replicating the high frequency groundwater level
+Model versions 3D_v1a, 3D_v1b, and 3D_v1d all do an adequate job of replicating the high frequency groundwater level
 observations.
 3D_v1d does a slightly better job of replicating the high frequency groundwater levels than 3D_v1a and
 3D_v1b, but it does this at the expense of the moderate frequency groundwater observations (i.e. the NGMP wells
 G40/0129 & G40/0120).
 This prioritisation was intentional as the NGMP bores are designed to monitor contaminants rather